Predicting Network Controllability Robustness: A Convolutional Neural Network Approach

-Figure \ref{fig:fig_weighted} shows that the prediction error $er$ remains low when the network size is varied from $800$, to $1000$, then to $1200$.
+The experimental results are shown in Fig. \ref{fig:fig_weighted} and Table \ref{tab:wt_std}.
+Fig. \ref{fig:fig_weighted} shows that the prediction error $er$ remains low when the network size is varied from $800$, to $1000$, then to $1200$.
 Once again, in Table \ref{tab:wt_std} the comparison between the mean error $\bar{er}$ of the results and the mean standard deviation $\bar{\sigma}$ of the testing data shows very high precision of the prediction.

-Finally, the extensibility of the trained CNN is investigated, when the networks of the training and testing sets have different average degrees.
-The CNN trained in Subsection \ref{subsec:uw} (for RA) is reused here without further training, where unweighted networks with average degrees $\langle k\rangle=\{2,5,8,10\}$ are employed.
-Then, the CNN is used to predict the controllability robustness for the networks with $\langle k\rangle=\{3,7\}$.
+The extensibility of the trained CNN is investigated, when the networks of the training and testing sets have different average degrees.
+The CNN trained in Subsection \ref{subsec:uw} (for RA) is reused here without further training, where unweighted networks with average degrees $\langle k\rangle=2$, $5$, $8$, and $10$ respectively, are employed.
+Then, the CNN is used to predict the controllability robustness for the networks with $\langle k\rangle=3$ and $7$ respectively.
 The network size is $N=1000$ and the structural controllability is calculated.
-Compared to Fig. \ref{fig:fig_tba}, where the training and testing data are drawn from the same distribution, when the training and testing data have different distributions, the prediction performances of ER (Figs. \ref{fig:fig_subk31} and \ref{fig:fig_subk71}), QSN (Figs. \ref{fig:fig_subk33} and \ref{fig:fig_subk73}), and SW (Figs. \ref{fig:fig_subk34} and \ref{fig:fig_subk74}) are visibly worse.
-In contrast, the controllability robustness of SW (Figs. \ref{fig:fig_subk32} and \ref{fig:fig_subk72}) can be well predicted.
+Compared to Fig. \ref{fig:fig_ra}, where the training and testing data are drawn from the same distribution, when the training and testing data have different distributions, the prediction performances of ER (Figs. \ref{fig:fig_k37}(a) and (e)), QSN (Figs. \ref{fig:fig_k37}(c) and (g)), and SW (Figs. \ref{fig:fig_k37}(d) and (h)) are clearly worse.
+In contrast, the controllability robustness of SF (Figs. \ref{fig:fig_k37}(b) and (f)) can be well predicted.
 Table \ref{tab:k37} shows that, for ER, QSN, and SW, the mean errors of prediction $\bar{er}$ are about 2 to 4 times greater than the mean standard deviations $\bar{\sigma}$ of the testing data; while for SF, the prediction reaches a very low mean error that is close to $\bar{\sigma}$.

 It is remarked that, when the training and testing data are drawn from different distributions, a more suitable machine learning technique might be transfer learning \cite{Pan2009TKDE}.